 Wait, where are you going?
-Listen mister, maybe you have (To Irish leaving.) some spare change for me?
+Listen mister, maybe you have some spare change for me?

 (Looks at change and gives to Sadie.)

 Again with the spare change?
 Some delegate.
-Here's а couple of bits for you, don't spend it all in one place.
-Bag ladies, everywhere you Lord how I look bag ladies. hate every one of them!
+Here's a couple of bits for you, don't spend it all in one place.
+Bag ladies, everywhere you look bag ladies.
+Lord how I hate every one of them!
 She reminds me of my mother when we were poor, she does.
-(MORE)

-IRISH (Cont'd) And how could you be a delegate?
-(Exits) Of all people, impossible.
+And how could you be a delegate?
+Of all people, impossible.